Diego Bravo

-Diego Antonio Bravo San Martín (born 22 November 1996) is a Chilean footballer who plays as left-back for Barnechea.
+Diego Antonio Bravo San Martín (born 22 November 1996) is a Chilean footballer who plays as left-back for Unión San Felipe.

 Club career

 Diego did all lower in Universidad Católica but his debut was in Unión La Calera.

 After playing for Provincial Ovalle, he moved to Mexico in 2020 and joined Celaya in the Liga de Expansión.

 In 2023, he joined Santiago Morning from San Luis de Quillota.
 The next season, he switched to Barnechea.

+On 27 December 2025, Bravo signed with Unión San Felipe.